jessicac818/Community-Analysis/README.md

 # Community-Analysis

 ### Housing
-As we see nationwide increases in mortgage rates and rental prices, I was interested to explore the current state of homelessness by state.
+As we see nationwide increases in mortgage rates and rental prices, I was interested to explore the current state of homelessness by zip code.
 A few questions I am looking to answer include:

 - Which areas experience the greatest homelessness rate in the US?*
 - Do areas with high homelessless experience higher rental prices than the national rental price average?*